-To ensure proper PLL startup and synchronization of outputs, the ispClock5600 provides both internally generated and user-controllable external reset signals.
+To ensure proper PLL startup and synchronization of outputs, the ispClock5500 provides both internally generated and user-controllable external reset signals.
 An internal reset is generated whenever the device is powered up.
 An external reset may be applied by asserting a logic HIGH at the RESET pin.
+Please note that the RESET pin does not have an internal pull-up or pull-down resistor associated with it and should be tied LOW if not used.
 Asserting RESET resets all internal dividers, and will cause the PLL to lose lock.
 On losing lock, the VCO frequency will begin dropping.
 The length of time required to regain lock is related to the length of time for which RESET was asserted.
+Output phase relationships among the outputs may not be valid until the ispClock5500 asserts its LOCK output.

-When the ispClock5600 begins operating from initial power-on, the VCO starts running at a very low frequency (<100 MHz) which gradually increases as it approaches a locked condition.
-To prevent invalid outputs from being applied to the rest of the system, it is recommended that either the SGATE, OEX, or OEY pins be used to control the outputs based on the status of the LOCK pin.
+When the ispClock5500 begins operating from initial power-on, the VCO starts running at a very low frequency (<100 MHz) which gradually increases as it approaches a locked condition.
+To prevent invalid outputs from being applied to the rest of the system, it is recommended that either the SGATE, $\overline{OEX}$ , or $\overline{OEY}$ pins be used to control the outputs based on the status of the LOCK pin.
 Holding the SGATE pin LOW during power-up will result in the BANK outputs being asserted HIGH or LOW (depending on inversion status) until SGATE is brought HIGH.
-Asserting OEX or OEY high will result in the BANK outputs being held in a high-impedance state until the OEX or OEY pin is pulled LOW.
-One should not use the GOE pin to control the outputs in anticipation of LOCK status, as holding GOE HIGH also disables internal feedback and will prevent the device from ever achieving lock.
+Asserting $\overline{OEX}$ or $\overline{OEY}$ high will result in the BANK outputs being held in a high-impedance state until the $\overline{OEX}$ or $\overline{OEY}$ pin is pulled LOW.
+One should not use the $\overline{GOE}$ pin to control the outputs in anticipation of LOCK status, as holding $\overline{GOE}$ HIGH also disables internal feedback and will prevent the device from ever achieving lock.